Green-Phys/PronyAC/README.md

 The results are stored in variables *pole_weight* and *pole_location*.
 The instance method *check_valid()* is provided for checking intermediate steps.

 Other classes and functions are also provided to facilitate testings of toy models.
-The "examples" folder contains all original data of https://doi.org/10.48550/arXiv.2312.10576 and corresponding scripts to generate them.
+The "examples" folder contains original data of [Phys.
+Rev. B 110, 035154 (2024)](https://doi.org/10.1103/PhysRevB.110.035154) and corresponding scripts to generate them.